✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit Anguilla if I want perfect beach weather and fewer crowds?
+When's the absolute best time to visit Anguilla if I want perfect beach weather without the peak season crowds?

-Is it easy to get around Anguilla without a car, and what are the best options?
+What's the deal with transportation on Anguilla?
+Is it easy to get around without a car?

 How many days do you need in Anguilla?